wellfreire/wellfreire.github.io/about/en/index.md

 #<a name="about_blog"></a>About This Blog

-If you just passed the eyes through the paragraphs above I'm sure you realized what this blog is about.
+If you only passed the eyes through the paragraphs above I'm sure you realized what this blog is about.
 Yep!
 This *web log* is intended (as its title hints) to be a web-based archive for all sort of subjects on programming.

 However, I do not intend to be innovative and high productive on contents and fresh new posts.
 Primarily, as hinted also by the highlighted term "web log", I just wanted a place for annotating and archiving some ideas and outcomes of my studies.
-If this material can help some people on learning something, or even being bootstraped about some subject, I will be very glad.
+If this material can help some people on learning something, or even being bootstrapped about some subject, I will be very glad.

 ###Editable Posts

-When reading [William Durand](http://williamdurand.fr/){:target="_blank"}'s blog I liked a lot of the editing feature he has made avaible for blog posts, simply by making a pull request -- since the blog is a GitHub public repository.
-Thus, as an OpenSource enthusiast I decided to replicate this idea here at my blog.
+When reading [William Durand](http://williamdurand.fr/){:target="_blank"}'s blog I liked a lot of the editing feature he has made available for blog posts, simply by making a pull request -- since the blog is a GitHub public repository.
+Thus, as an Open Source enthusiast I decided to replicate this idea here at my blog.
 Therefore, feel free to make a PR and edit this blog's posts whenever you find it fair.

 ---